jiu9x9uij/cs4733/hw3/README.md

 Matthew Dean - mtd2121
 CS4733 HW3

-- !!!!
-Notes on running algorithm
+- TO RUN OUR CODE
+  - Please place robot in center of map for correct output plotting.
+  - For grids smaller than 10m by 10m, please tweak gridSize variable.
+    - The gridsize referes to the number of robot diameters that make up the size of the square.
+    - By default grid size is 31, which means 10 meters
-    - In order to make the algorithm run most efficiently, tweak the gridsize variable to most closely match the space to be explored.
-Currently the gridsize is made for the size of the default SimulatorGUI screen (10m) An issue arises if the gridsize is much larger than the actual space enclosing the robot since it will try and explore the unreachable area and continually lap the room trying to get there.
-This is because we choose our points from the grid itself.
+  - If the gridsize is much larger than the actual space enclosing the robot, everything will still work, but it will be slow to explore the space because when we pick random points, they will often be unreachable.
-      The gridsize referes to the number
-      of robot diameters that make up the size of the square.
-The robot is of diameter .335 meters.
+  - If the simulator is running slowly, trying closing the plots, especially the position plot which has lots of points.
+The correct occupancy grid will still be displayed at end.

 - Goal
   - Cover environment with spiraling, random driving, wall following